 ACEs are highly stressful events or situations.
 They can occur during childhood and/or adolescence.
-It can be a single event, or prolonged threats to, and/or breaches of a young person’s safety, security, trust or bodily integrity.
+It can be a single event, or prolonged threats to, and/or breaches of a child or young person’s safety, security, trust or bodily integrity.

 Psychologists, researchers and schools have begun to work together to address the impact of ACE’s.
-Increasingly, Schools are using their understanding of ACE’s to develop services for children and young people.
+Increasingly, schools are using their understanding of ACE’s to develop services for children and young people.

 Useful websites to look at when considering taking on an ACE’s based approach include: